Domain Name System: Domain name syntax, internationalization

+Delegation

+The mechanism by which responsibility for different parts of the DNS name space is assigned to different name servers is called delegation.
+Every public network domain under the TLDs is delegated, by having an NS record in the parent domain pointing to the DNS names of the name servers for the delegated (or child) domain.
+If those name servers are in the delegated domain, the parent domain also must contain glue records, which contain the IP addresses of the child domain name servers.

 Name servers

 The Domain Name System is maintained by a distributed database system, which uses the client–server model.
 The nodes of this database are the name servers.
 Each domain has at least one authoritative DNS server that publishes information about that domain and the name servers of any domains subordinate to it.
 The top of the hierarchy is served by the root name servers, the servers to query when looking up (resolving) a TLD.

 Authoritative name server

 An authoritative name server is a name server that only gives answers to DNS queries from data that have been configured by an original source, for example, the domain administrator or by dynamic DNS methods, in contrast to answers obtained via a query to another name server that only maintains a cache of data.

 An authoritative name server can either be a primary server or a secondary server.
 Historically the terms master/slave and primary/secondary were sometimes used interchangeably but the current practice is to use the latter form.
 A primary server is a server that stores the original copies of all zone records.
 A secondary server uses a special automatic updating mechanism in the DNS protocol in communication with its primary to maintain an identical copy of the primary records.

 Every DNS zone must be assigned a set of authoritative name servers.
 This set of servers is stored in the parent domain zone with name server (NS) records.

 An authoritative server indicates its status of supplying definitive answers, deemed authoritative, by setting a protocol flag, called the "Authoritative Answer" (AA) bit in its responses.
 This flag is usually reproduced prominently in the output of DNS administration query tools, such as dig, to indicate that the responding name server is an authority for the domain name in question.

 When a name server is designated as the authoritative server for a domain name for which it does not have authoritative data, it presents a type of error called a "lame delegation" or "lame response".